Top 20 Marketing Skills to Put on Your Resume in 2026 (That Employers Actually Want)

 8. CRM Systems and Customer Journey Mapping

 Customer relationship management systems are the operational backbone of modern marketing.
-Understanding how to leverage CRM data for personalization and customer journey optimization is crucial.
+Understanding how to use CRM data for personalization and customer journey optimization is essential.

 Highlight experience with: